billbrod/foveated-metamers/README.md

     `download_data.py`) and the other generates some LGN-like image statistics that we didn't end up using.
   - `data/`: contains some data files.
-    - `Dacey1992_RGC.csv`: csv containing data from figure 2B of Dennis M. Dacey and Michael R. Petersen (1992), "Dendritic field size and morphology of midget and parasol ganglion cells of the human retina", PNAS 89, 9666-9670, extracted using [WebPlotDigitizer](https://apps.automeris.io/wpd/) on July 15, 2021.
-To recreate that figure, using the snakemake rule `dacey_figure`.
+    - `Dacey1992_RGC.csv`: csv containing data from figure 2B of Dacey and Petersen, 1992, extracted using [WebPlotDigitizer](https://apps.automeris.io/wpd/) on July 15, 2021.
+To
+      recreate that figure, use the snakemake rule `dacey_figure`.
 Note that we did not separate the data into nasal field and temporal, upper, and lower fields, as the paper does.
     - `checksums.json`: json file containing BLAKE2b hashes for the files downloadable via `download_data.py`, so we can check they downloaded corectly.